-Projects need to meet the following criteria by:
+Projects need to:

-- Clarifying the baseline (business as usual) changes in carbon on the site. - Minimising any leakage caused by the project. - Predicting carbon sequestration over and above the baseline changes. - Setting aside a carbon 'buffer' to ensure credibility of verified Woodland Carbon Units. - Calculating the net carbon benefit of the project.
+- Clarify the baseline (business as usual) changes in carbon on the site. - Minimise any leakage caused by the project. - Predict carbon sequestration over and above the baseline changes. - Set aside a carbon 'buffer' to ensure credibility of verified Woodland Carbon Units. - Calculate the net carbon benefit of the project.